How many times has it happened that your customers asked to pay online and you failed to accommodate their needs?

 - If your customers are in the age group of 18-38, you would need to accept fixed payments or credit card payments online for enabling convenience and better customer retention.

 - Similarly, if your customers are located in different countries, you will require to collect payments online and in multiple currencies.

 In addition to evaluating your customer’s preferences with payments, you also need to reconsider your primary or core agenda for recurring payment processing.
 Below are some questions you need to reconsider answering yourself before concluding your requirements list.

-- Is your move to subscription services driven by customer retention?
+- Is your move to recurring payment services driven by customer retention?

 - Do you want to minimize the churn rate for your business?

 - Are you willing to have a steady cash flow?